Making ‘us’ better: Why and how building social identity has been critical to successful leadership during the COVID-19 pandemic (and beyond)

 Alex Haslam, Professor, University of Queensland

-Our review examines the successes and failures of different leaders during the pandemic and organizes these around five policy priorities related to what we have called the ‘5Rs’ of identity leadership.
+Our recent review in Social Issues and Policy Review examines the successes and failures of different leaders during the pandemic and organizes these around five policy priorities related to what we have called the ‘5Rs’ of identity leadership.
 There are three core components to this model—Reflecting, Representing, and Realising—that involve leaders understanding and then working with the groups they are trying to lead.
 These are bookended with Readying that involves creating solid foundations for identity leadership, and Reinforcing that follows through to ensure that this is sustained over time.

 Shared social identity needs to be a focus for priorities of identity leadership (the 5Rs) in a crisis.
 Not least, this is because it motivates engaged followership on the part of citizens.

 Readying focuses on appreciating the importance of there being a sense of shared social identity within a given community or society prior to the onset of any crisis.
 This is critical because social identity is not only a gateway to the social capital needed to tackle collective challenges but also provides a platform for people’s resilience and fortitude in the face of those challenges.
 Of course, one of the interesting things about a crisis like a pandemic is that it often serves to create a sense of shared identity that is a powerful resource in itself.
 Nevertheless, when they were hit by COVID-19, countries and communities that already had a strong sense of psychological unity, and that had leaders who recognised its importance (e.g., Canada, Denmark), were much better placed to harness (rather than squander) this sense of togetherness in the process of mounting a concerted response.